Sonya-7/DS_Capstone-IBM-/README.md

 - Business case report for stakeholders

 ## Thank you
-Please feel free to leave a comment in my google slide presentation.
+Please feel free to leave a comment in my google slide presentation of findings.
 I always welcome constructive criticism.